 Effective as of January 31, 2024, we lost access to certain semiconductor manufacturing and engineering services which may be difficult and/or costly to replace.
 From April 2016 through January 2024, we worked with TSI Technology Development & Commercialization Services LLC, or TSI under a Master R&D Services Agreement and a Manufacturing Agreement.
 Under these agreements, TSI provided us with foundry services, consisting of engineering and manufacturing services.
 In August 2023, TSI was acquired by Robert Bosch Semiconductor LLC, or Bosch.
-In October 2023, Bosch advised us that on January 31, 2024 it would cease providing engineering and manufacturing services to third parties, including Atomera, in order to commence the conversion of the TSI fab to production of Silicon Carbide semiconductor products, As of the date of this Annual Report we are no longer working with TSI.
+In October 2023, Bosch advised us that on January 31, 2024 it would cease providing engineering and manufacturing services to third parties, including Atomera, in order to commence the conversion of the TSI fab to production of Silicon Carbide semiconductor products.
 We are in active discussions with potential replacement providers of foundry services.
 However, there are few foundries that offer R&D services that are comparable to those provided by TSI, so we may face difficulty in replacing the services that TSI had provided.
 We have utilized TSI's services for a portion of our internal R&D which required complete semiconductor device fabrication.
 No wafers sold or licensed to any customer have been fabricated at TSI.
-Accordingly, we do not believe that the loss of TSI's services will have a meaningful impact on any of our ongoing client engagements.
+Accordingly, we do not believe that the loss of TSI's services has had or will have a meaningful impact on any of our ongoing client engagements.
 However, our access to foundry services was interrupted while we were working to reach an agreement with a replacement foundry and adapt our R&D processes to those used at our replacement foundry.
 This transition may cause us to incur meaningful startup costs, may divert engineering resources from ongoing R&D activities and may increase our ongoing spending on outsourced engineering services.
-The potential inability to replace the TSI services in a timely manner may have a material adverse effect on the timing and cost of continuing to develop example applications and devices which exhibit the advantages of our MST technology.
+The potential inability to replace the TSI services may have a material adverse effect on the timing and cost of continuing to develop example applications and devices which exhibit the advantages of our MST technology.